midnightntwrk/midnight-architecture/proposals/0009-mithril-state-verification.md

 1. The user initiates the flow by invoking on-sidechain mechanisms to lock some C tokens.
 2. At the end of the sidechain epoch, the Sidechain Certificate Creator starts the process of creating the proof of sidechain to main chain transactions (user issued lock transactions).
+This can be a single proof of all withdrawal requests in the time period between the current Sidechain Certificate creation and the previous Sidechain Certificate creation; this proof can perhaps be created in a reasonable amount of time even without recursion, since the number of withdrawal transactions in a period may be reasonable for a reasonable prover time.
    As a result, each committee member persists its own signature to the ledger over the discovered user-initiated lock actions.
 3. After some time, there are enough signatures posted on the sidechain for the ‘n out of m’ condition (related to ATMS) to be met and the relay actor can craft a certificate out of these signatures.
 This step can require sidechain data finalization as a prerequisite for the relay actor to take action.
-4. The relay actor invokes the Sidechain Certificate Validator’s on-chain script with the certificate of the user-initiated lock actions.
+4. TThe relay actor invokes the Sidechain Certificate Validator’s on-chain script with the certificate of the user-initiated lock actions.
 The Validator checks the posted certificate, and, if successful, persists it on the main chain.
+The proof needs to be designed so that its verification takes less time that the total time for verifying all withdrawal transactions.
 5. At this point, a user calls a claim script against the persisted certificate providing proof of ownership of a particular sidechain transaction.
 6. If successful, the user will be issued a native token tC representing the C tokens locked on